vgestas/sensorpong/README.md

 ## Functionality
 The user has access to several features:
 - On the home screen: he can consult the rules or play a game
-- On the result screen: he can see the complete ranking, see his own ranking, replay a game or return to the homepage.
+- On the result screen: he can see the complet ranking, see his own ranking, replay a game or return to the homepage.

 ## Technical aspects
 - We decided to block the application in portrait mode.
 The purpose of the application being to move the ball up and down, it would have been easier to score points in landscape mode and this is not the goal we were looking for.